Dive the Zenobia Wreck, Cyprus

 While docked in Larnaca in June 1980, a software malfunction in her ballast control system caused her to take on water and list to one side.
 Efforts to correct it failed.
 After being towed out of the Larnaca port for safety reasons, she sank just 3 days later, settling gently on her port side.

 The Zenobia went down with over 100 fully loaded articulated lorries still on board and they’re still down there today, cargo and all.
-From trucks stacked like Lego blocks to tyres and rusted-out machinery, this ship wreck is an intact time capsule from the 1980s, frozen in silence beneath the sea.
+From trucks stacked like Lego blocks to tyres and rusted-out machinery, the Zenobia ship wreck is an intact time capsule from the 1980s, frozen in silence beneath the sea.

 Zenobia Wreck Dive Profile